billyxs/notes.md/life/README.md

 [Spare Time](200~https://www.brainpickings.org/2018/01/24/ursula-k-le-guin-spare-time/)

 **Quantum Theory and Reality** - by Bernard d 'Espagnat

 The doctrine that the world is made up of objects whose existence is independent of human consciousness turns out to be in conflict with quantum mechanics and with facts established by experiment

 [https://www.scientificamerican.com/media/pdf/197911_0158.pdf]

 [Bill Gates - Enightenment Now](https://www.gatesnotes.com/Books/Enlightenment-Now)

+## Quotes

+"I was working with Miles Davis and I played something that was technically wrong.
+I thought I had just destroyed everything.
+Miles played some notes, and he made my chord right.
+I judged what I played, Miles didn't.
+And that's what every jazz musician should do..." —Herbie Hancock